Delapouite/louxor/README.md

 `louxor -p 42000 -b`

 In this case `-b` opens your default web browser automatically on the port specified by `-p`

+Louxor is silent by default.
+It can be more verbose by setting the `DEBUG` env var to a comma separated list of the following options: `express`, `http`, `io` or `mpc`.